 Cut up one large orange-fleshed sweet potato into cubes not bigger than one inch square.
 Heat 1 tablespoon of olive oil in a large frying pan and start to saute the sweet potatoes.

-I used Dreamfields Low-Carb Pasta to keep this a relatively South Beach Diet friendly dish.
+I used Dreamfields Pasta to keep this a relatively South Beach Diet friendly dish, but you could use whole wheat pasta as well.
 Cook the pasta in a large pot of salted water until just barely al-dente.

 Wash the arugula if needed, then put it in the strainer where you’re going to drain the pasta and the hot water will wilt it just enough.